Growing onions from seed can seem a little intimidating, but it's really not much fuss at all.

 Which are better – onion seeds or onion sets?

-First, let’s explain the difference between seeds and sets.
+You can grow onions from sets or seeds.
+First we will explain the difference between seeds and sets.

 Long Day, Short Day and Day Neutral Onions

 Long Day Onions – generally recommended for northern growers, long day onions need about 14 hours of daylight to form bulbs.
-Planted in spring, nature in fall.
+Planted in spring, mature in fall.
 Bulbing is triggered after the summer equinox (June 21) in most northern areas.